Zhenru0602/YelpScrappy/README.md

 # YelpScrappy
-Scrappy users, rating, reviews, dates from Yelp
+Scrappy users, rating, reviews, dates from Yelp, output as excel table

 Before use:
 Install all the denpendencies by pip